SharePoint/sp-dev-docs/docs/solution-guidance/template-for-sharepoint-add-in.md

 ---
-title: XYZ in the SharePoint add-in model ms.date: 11/03/2017
+title: XYZ in the SharePoint Add-in model ms.date: 11/03/2017
 ---
-XYZ in the SharePoint add-in model
+XYZ in the SharePoint Add-in model
 ==================================

 Summary